 Not to “attacked” to death — these victims were eaten.

-According to AhlulBayt News Agency, a Peshmerga commander Hasan Khala Hasan in northern Iraq reported that ISIS used the method to punish its own leaders when they allegedly failed to complete their main objectives.
+According to AhlulBayt News Agency, a Peshmerga commander Hasan Khala Hasan in northern Iraq reported in 2016 that ISIS used the method to punish its own leaders when they allegedly failed to complete their main objectives.

 He said that they were tied to trees, where the dogs mauled, killed and ate them.